 A "ceremony" is something like a wedding, a graduation, or a funeral.
 There are also lots of different religious ceremonies for different religions.
 Ceremonies are formal events that have a strong symbolic meaning for people.

 A "traditional" ceremony is one that's done in the same way that the ceremony has been done in the past.
-In the United States, a traditional wedding ceremony for Christian people would be one where:
+A traditional wedding ceremony for Christians living in the United States would be one where:

 - the bride wears a white dress with a veil and the groom wears a tuxedo